OlafW/Phantom-Words/README.md

 What:
-A Max/MSP implementation of the auditory illusion Phantom Words by Diane Deutsch: http://deutsch.ucsd.edu/psychology/pages.php?i=211
+A Max/MSP implementation of the auditory illusion Phantom Words by Diana Deutsch: http://deutsch.ucsd.edu/psychology/pages.php?i=211

 By: